Adding more power to your FAST Nano-controlled pinball machine¶

 Multiple 12V lines¶

-The 12V/5V PSU we sell supports up to 3A on the 12V output.
+The 12V/5V PSU we like supports up to 3A on the 12V output.
 Remember that "power" (measured in watts) is the product of voltage and amps.
 So since 12V is about 2.5x 5V, then 3A @12V is about the equivalent of (3*2.5) 7.5A @5V.
 The reason we mention this is that while it's certainly possible that you'll need more current than the default, things running at 12V don't typically need as much current since they have more voltage.

 If you add up all the things that require 12V in your machine, what would that include?